When is radiotherapy used?

 The immediate side effects of the treatment described above will start to ease off within a week or two of the end of your course.
 Because of the way radiotherapy works, the full benefit of the course of treatment is not usually reached until some weeks after the last treatment session.

 After your treatment, you will be seen again at the hospital you first attended or be referred back to your family doctor.
 The first follow-up is often about 4 to 6 weeks after the course has finished, and this appointment will be discussed with you before you finish at the treatment center.
-However, follow-up arrangements can vary from person to person and from center to center.
-Your radiation oncologist will explain to you how and where your follow-up appointments will be arranged.
+Your radiation oncologist will inform you about your follow-up appointments.

 Radiotherapy treatment is planned and delivered with the utmost care, but sometimes sensitive parts of the body are damaged.
 This is because to treat the cancer effectively, it is sometimes necessary to use high doses of radiation, close to the limits that normal tissues can withstand.
 The bowel, bladder and nervous system are particularly sensitive, but other parts of the body can suffer long term changes.